guettli/programming-guidelines/README.rst

 I still do interactive logins to production remote-server (mostly via ssh).
 But I want to reduce it.

 Sooner or later you will make a typo.
-See this article from github for a exciting report what happened during a denial of service: https://about.gitlab.com/2017/02/01/gitlab-dot-com-database-incident/ We are humans, and humans make mistakes.
+See this article from GitLab for a exciting report what happened during a denial of service: https://about.gitlab.com/2017/02/01/gitlab-dot-com-database-incident/ We are humans, and humans make mistakes.
 Automation helps to reduce the risk of data loss.

 If you are doing "ssh production-server ... vi /etc/..." or "... apt install": Configuration management is much better.
 For example ansible.